 - Magritte Museum: the world's largest collection of the famous surrealist artist!
 Dive into the poetic and mysterious universe of René Magritte by exploring his paintings, gouaches, drawings, sculptures and painted objects, as well as his advertising posters, musical scores, photographs and films!

 - Magritte Shop: offers a large selection of books about Magritte and his contemporaries, but also posters, postcards and original gift ideas.

 - Museum Shop: one of the most beautiful art book stores in Brussels.

-- Culinary pleasure: Tabl'O (reopening on 23.06) for a quick lunch or a relaxing break, and the Art Club, the brand new restaurant by starred chef Yves Mattagne.
+- Culinary pleasure: Tabl'O (in the weekend) for a quick lunch or a relaxing break, and the Art Club, the brand new restaurant by starred chef Yves Mattagne.

 HOW DO I BUY A TICKET?

 We kindly ask visitors to buy their tickets online as much as possible.
 You can find our webshop here.

 In case you can't buy tickets online, we will open the ticket counter as well as our ticketing machines.
 For hygienic reasons we currently only accept payment by card.